-It is your responsibility to ensure that you are in possession of all necessary travel and health documents and that you have complied with all compulsory requirements before departure.
+It is your responsibility to ensure that you are in possession of all necessary travel and health documents and that you have complied with all compulsory passport, visa, immigration and health requirements before departure.
 All costs incurred in obtaining such documentation and complying with all requirements must be paid by you.
-We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
-If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.
+We can only provide general information about this, and we regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
+You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration or health formalities.

 Passports & visas

 British citizens must have a full British passport to visit the countries featured on our website.
-Visas are not required for any country, other than India and Turkey, although some exceptions apply if you are travelling to the USA or Canada.
-Everyone travelling to the USA must obtain an Electronic System for Travel Authorisation at least 72 hours before departure to the USA.
+Visas are not required for any country, other than India, Nepal and Turkey.

-If your passport is due to expire, please check the requirements of the country you are visiting – some nations will not allow you entry unless your passport is valid for a further 6 months.
-Entry requirements may change and you must check the up-to-date position in good time before departure.
+If your passport is in its final year, please check the requirements of the country you are visiting – many nations will not allow you entry unless your passport is valid for up to a further 6 months after your return date.
+Entry requirements do change and you must check the up-to-date position in good time before departure.

-If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
+If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
+Note that many European countries now require that passports issued by non-EEA (European Economic Area) countries must be valid for 3 months beyond the period of intended stay.

 Information on health is given on the NHS website (www.nhs.uk/LiveWell/TravelHealth), the website of the National Travel Health Network and Centre (www.nathnac.org) and in the booklet T7 (Health Advice for Travellers) available from your local Department of Health office and most Post Offices.

-You should obtain a European Health Insurance Card (EHIC) prior to travelling to a European country as this may entitle you to free or reduced-cost medical treatment while abroad (this card replaced the now defunct E111).
-You can apply for your EHIC online by visiting www.ehic.org.uk, by telephone on 0300 330 1350, or by post with a form available from most Post Offices.
-Telephone and postal applications can take up to 21 days.
+You should obtain a European Health Insurance Card (EHIC) prior to travelling to a European country as this may entitle you to free or reduced-cost medical treatment while abroad.
+You can apply for your EHIC online by visiting www.ehic.org.uk, by phone on 0300 330 1350, or by post with a form available from most Post Offices.
+Phone and postal applications can take up to 21 days.
 Please note that an EHIC should not be relied upon as a substitute for comprehensive travel insurance.
 The EHIC scheme is valid in all countries of the EU, plus Norway, Iceland and Switzerland.
-A reciprocal agreement between Britain and Croatia, which is not covered by the EHIC scheme, allows emergency treatment to be obtained on production of a valid British passport.

 Holidays outside Europe

-There are no reciprocal health agreements between the UK and countries outside Europe, including Turkey, the US, Canada, India and Morocco.
+There are no reciprocal health agreements between the UK and countries outside Europe, including Turkey, Morocco, the Caribbean, India and Nepal.
 It is therefore all the more important that you have comprehensive personal travel insurance to cover you in the case of illness or an accident.
 Please see our travelling outside Europe page for further information.

 Advice on foreign travel

-The Foreign and Commonwealth Office produces up-to-date travel information for each country to help British travellers make informed decisions about travelling abroad.
-For further information, please visit www.gov.uk/foreign-travel-advice (you can also download a copy of the FCO’s Plan.Pack.Explore leaflet which gives general advice on how to ensure you have a trouble-free holiday).
+The Foreign and Commonwealth Office produces up-to-date travel information to help British travellers make informed decisions about travelling abroad.
+For further information, please visit www.gov.uk/foreign-travel-advice and www.gov.uk/travelaware (you can also download a copy of the FCO’s Plan.Pack.Explore leaflet which gives general advice on how to ensure you have a trouble-free holiday).

 We offer a personal holiday insurance policy specifically tailored to our type of holiday by Fogg Travel Insurance, whose cover is among the most comprehensive available.
 In addition to emergency medical assistance, the policy provides cover for cancellation and travel disruption in many cases.
-If you are taking a walking or cycling holiday, it even covers you if you are unable to walk or cycle due to illness or injury.
-For skiing holidays, it provides wide-ranging winter cover, including downhill ski cover.
+If you are taking a cycling holiday, it even provides cover if your hired bicycle is extensively damaged or stolen while securely locked to an immovable object.
+For winter holidays, it provides wide-ranging winter sports cover.

-We consider adequate travel insurance to be essential (including for holidays to Ireland).
-If you decide not to purchase our insurance, we will require you to provide us with details of your alternative policy (insurer, policy number and medical emergency telephone number) so that we can assist if the need arises while you are on holiday.
-You should ensure that the insurance cover you purchase is at least equivalent to our policy and adequate for your particular needs.
-We will not accept liability for any damage, costs, losses or expenses which you incur as a result of your failure to do this; we do not check alternative insurance policies.
-If you do not inform us of your alternative arrangements, we will automatically add our insurance premium to your invoice.
-In this case, you must make sure our policy meets your needs, paying particular attention to existing health conditions and any planned activities, if different to those offered by us.
+Having adequate travel insurance is absolutely essential, so if you decide not to buy insurance from us, we will ask you to provide us with details of the policy you have in place (insurer, policy number and medical emergency telephone number) so that we can assist if the need arises while you are on holiday.
+You should ensure that your insurance covers the activities we provide during your holiday and that it is adequate for your particular needs.
+We cannot accept liability for any damage, costs, losses or expenses incurred as a result of your failure to do this, and we don’t check alternative insurance policies.
+If you don’t inform us of your alternative arrangements, we will automatically add our insurance premium to your invoice.
+If you purchase our insurance, you must make sure our policy meets your needs, paying particular attention to existing health conditions and any planned activities, if different from those offered by us.